Kanmurijima: History

 According to records of Tango no kuni fudoki, Kanmurijima and Kutsujima are the remains of a much larger island which submerged following an earthquake in 701 A.D.
 The topography of the seafloor seems to support the claim, as the steep 60-metre cliff is located underwater off the eastern coast of Kanmurijima and Kutsujima, indicating a recent crustal fault.

+Sacred site

+Kanmurijima is a sacred pilgrimage site in the Oomoto religion.
+In Oomoto, the name of the island is pronounced differently as Oshima, although it is still written using the same kanji characters (冠島).